aqaliarept/leaderboard-game/README.md

 # Design decisions

+In contrast with a regular stateless web application, the game application is mostly stateful:

+- high command rate: it's not possible to store and reload state from the DB for each command from the player
+- related data should be placed on same servers for minimize network delays

+One of the possible way to deal with such kind stateful applications in respect to arch charecteristics listed below, is an actor model.

 ## Architectural characteristics

 I've defined scalability (elastisity in future), availability and maintainability as the main architecture characteristics.